Wall Street's momentum is fading after its last record week - ExBulletin

 Wall Street's momentum is fading after its last record week

-TOKYO U.S. stocks are lower Monday at the start of what will be a shortened trading week.
+NEW YORK (AP) U.S. stocks are drifting Monday at the start of what will be a shortened trading week.

-The market eased after last week's sharp rise, which was its best of the year and sent all three indexes to record highs on Thursday.
-Stocks rose as the Federal Reserve signaled it was still likely to make several interest rate cuts this year as long as inflation continues to cool.
+The market is retreating after last week's sharp rise, which was the best of the year and which propelled all three indexes to records on Thursday.
+Stocks climbed as the Federal Reserve indicated it is still likely to lead to several interest rate cuts this year, as long as inflation continues to cool.

 This puts the S&P 500 on track for another winning month in what has been a nearly unstoppable run since late October.
 The strength has been sustainable, but the longer the market moves forward without a notable pullback, the closer we get to such a move, according to Chris Larkin, managing director of trading and investing at E-Trade at Morgan Stanley.

-Despite some hotter-than-expected inflation reports in recent months, the Federal Reserve It appears that inflation will continue its long-term downward trend.
+Despite a chain of recent reports who showed inflation remaining hotter than expected, the Federal Reserve It appears that inflation will continue its long-term downward trend.

 Traders widely expect the Federal Reserve to begin cutting rates in June.
 That would provide relief to the economy as the Fed's policy rate has been at its highest level since 2001 for nearly eight months.
 High interest rates help curb inflation by slowing the overall economy and hurting investment prices.

-In the bond market, Treasury yields were up slightly.
-The 10-year yield rose from 4.20% Friday evening to 4.23%.
+In the bond market, Treasury yields were climbing.
+The 10-year yield rose from 4.20% Friday evening to 4.25%.

-In foreign stock markets, indices were mostly down in Europe and Asia.
+On foreign stock markets, indices mostly moved modestly in mixed trading in Europe and Asia.

 AP Business writers Yuri Kageyama and Matt Ott contributed.